akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 8. The products allowed will be added to the selected product model

 :::info
-The attributes defined as `common attributes` in the [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) will be now enriched in the product model, the previous values for these attributes on the products are removed.
+The attributes defined as `common attributes` in the [family variant](/articles/what-about-products-variants.html#what-is-a-family-variant) will be now enriched at the product model level, the previous values for these attributes on the products are removed.
 For example, if you add 2 products with an existing description and you would like to gather them in a product model and manage a common description, their previous descriptions are removed.
 :::

 :::warning